EuracBiomedicalResearch/mr.inflpd/README.md

 # Workflow reproducibility

-The workflow of the analysis is guaranteed to be reproducible with R version 4.1.2 and the following packages versions:
+Reproducibility of the analyses can be achieved using R version 4.1.2 and the following packages versions:

 ``` r
 library(tidyverse)